sisk-http/docs-v2/spec/Sisk.Core.Routing.LogOutput.md

         </a>
     </td>
     <td>
-        Determines that the context or the route can write log messages only to the access logs.
+        Determines that the context or the route can write log messages only to the access logs through <a href="/spec/Sisk.Core.Http.HttpServerConfiguration.md">AccessLogsStream</a>.
     </td>
 </tr>
 <tr>